JupiterOne/graph-azure/docs/development.md

 ### Azure Setup for Integration

-The integration is in essence itself just another script.
-It needs only enough permissions to read information from the target Active Directory and Azure Subscription.
+The integration is in essence itself just another script, so it too needs a Service Principal, though one with only enough permissions to read information from the target Active Directory and Azure Subscription.
 The Service Principal created for Terraform _must not be used_ as it will lead to problems in production, where the script will most certainly NOT have such permissive credentials.

-Currently, customers are asked to create an App Registration for JupiterOne in their own Active Directory.
-You will
-_[take the same steps](jupiterone.md#integration-instance-configuration)_ in
-your development Active Directory to create an App Registration, granting it consent to access certain APIs, and using the App Registration credentials to execute the integration on your local machine.
+Currently, customers are asked to create an App Registration for JupiterOne in their own Active Directory, which produces a Service Principal.
+You will _[take the same steps](jupiterone.md#integration-instance-configuration)_ in your development Active Directory to create an App Registration, granting it consent to access certain APIs, and using the App Registration Service Principal credentials to execute the integration on your local machine.

 Using the Application (client) ID, Directory (tenant) ID, and generated secret from the App Registration, create `<graph-azure>/.env` to establish